By Shirley Duke

 The book has bright photographs with captions containing pertinent information not included in the text.
 It has a glossary, websites, and index, and an about the author section.

 Look up information about the Chernobyl nuclear meltdown, the Three Mile Island disaster, and the more recent Japanese reactor problems following the tsunami.
-Use a graphic organizer or develop your own to contrast and compare two of those disasters and their results.
+Use a Venn diagram to contrast and compare two of those disasters and their results.

 Activity 2 (easier)